Govt extends 5-kg free foodgrains scheme till March 2022; to cost exchequer Rs 53,344 crore | Business

 - India

-This will cost an additional Rs 53,344 crore to the exchequer, he said, adding that the total cost of PMGKAY would reach about Rs 2.6 lakh crore, including all five phases of this ongoing programme.
+When asked about the reasons for the extension of this scheme, Thakur explained that the Prime Minister wanted to help the poor, who had gone through the COVID-19 pandemic, with the distribution of free foodgrains for another four months even as the economy is getting back on track.
+The four-month further extension of the PMGKAY will cost an additional Rs 53,344 crore to the exchequer, he said, adding that the total cost of the PMGKAY would reach about Rs 2.6 lakh crore, including all five phases of this ongoing programme.

-''The PMGKAY scheme for Phase V from December 2021 till March 2022 would entail an estimated additional food subsidy of Rs 53,344.52 crore,'' an official statement said.
-The total outgo in terms of foodgrains for PMGKAY Phase V is likely to be about 163 lakh tonnes.
+Elaborating more in a separate press briefing, Food Secretary Sudhanshu Pandey said: ''It is a pro-active measure to support people when they are in the process of recovery.
+The economy is in a state of recovery.
+People are also recovering from the (pandemic) shock.
+This is very a good decision to extend a lending hand to the population''.
+Asked if this decision was taken to help the Uttar Pradesh government, which had announced early November the extension of this scheme till Holi, the secretary said, ''The decision has not been taken for one state, it is for the entire country''.
+The total outgo in terms of foodgrains for Phase-IV implementation of PMGKAY is likely to be about 163 lakh tonnes, which would entail an estimated additional food subsidy of Rs 53,344.52 crore, he said.
+The state-run Food Corporation of India (FCI) has been directed to make available the foodgrains and rail rakes for its movement, he added.

-So far, under the PM-GKAY (phase I to IV), the Centre has allocated a total of almost 600 lakh tonnes of foodgrains to the states/UTs, equivalent to about Rs 2.07 lakh crore in food subsidy. ''Overall, the government will be incurring an expenditure of nearly Rs.2.60 lakh crore in PMGKAY Phase I- V,'' the statement said.
+When asked if there were demands from states for the extension of the PMGKAY, a senior Food Ministry official said that there was no direct request made from state governments.
+The decision was taken on account of the general demand and COVID-19 scenario.
+In the wake of economic disruptions caused by the unprecedented outbreak of COVID-19 in the country last year, the government had in March 2020 announced the distribution of additional free-of-cost foodgrains (rice/wheat) to about 80 crore National Food Security Act (NFSA) beneficiaries.

-As per the reports from the states/UTs so far, 93.8 per cent of foodgrains have been lifted.
+So far, under the PMGKAY (phase I to IV), the Centre has sanctioned a total of almost 600 lakh tonnes of foodgrains to the States/UTs, equivalent to about Rs 2.07 lakh crore in food subsidy.
+Out of which, 541 lakh tonnes of grains have been distributed so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)